sfc-gh-dwilczak/tutorials/docs/dbt/setup/index.md

     ```

 ## Development :octicons-feed-tag-16:
-Lets walk through the development envirement setup in dbt.
+Lets walk through the development environment setup in dbt.

 ### Project
 As soon on you login you'll be asked to start a project and give it a name.
 ![project](images/01.png)

-We'll want to add our development envirement connection to Snowflake.
+We'll want to add our development environment connection to Snowflake.
 ![add connection](images/02.png)

 ### Snowflake